Open up the shoulder of lamb.

 After marinating overnight, when you are ready to cook the lamb preheat the oven to 140C.

-The next day, heat the oven to 140C.
-Roll the shoulder up and tie tightly with string to keep a neat tube shape.
+Roll up the shoulder of lamb and tie it tightly with string to keep it in a neat tube shape.

 Place the tied meat on top and pour over half of the marinade plus 75ml stock (chicken or lamb).

 Bake the meat in the oven for 2½ hours.